 Hot water, green soap,

-And a brume that makes me stuffed.
+And a vapor that burns me up.

 I think they’re taking you away from me forever,